CERT-Polska/karton/docs/getting_started.rst

 **configure [--force]**

 Create a new ``karton.ini`` configuration file.
-The config wizard will ask you about various parameters, like the MinIO credentials, Redis host, etc. and then save the information into a config file.
+The config wizard will ask you about various parameters, like the S3 credentials, Redis host, etc. and then save the information into a config file.